d12frosted/elpa-mirror/gnu/cape-readme.txt

-  Note that `cape-super-capf' is not needed if you want to use multiple Capfs which are tried one by one, e.g., it is perfectly possible to use `cape-file' together with the lsp-mode Capf or other programming mode Capfs by adding `cape-file' to the `completion-at-point-functions' list.
+  Note that `cape-super-capf' is not needed if you want to use multiple Capfs which are tried one by one, e.g., it is perfectly possible to use `cape-file' together with the Lsp-mode Capf or other programming mode Capfs by adding `cape-file' to the `completion-at-point-functions' list.
 The file completion will be available in comments and string literals. `cape-super-capf' is only